t-pearse/t-pearse.github.io/_posts/2020-04-14-car-inc-hkg.markdown

 - Fraud is limited to Luckin Coffee and not CAR Inc.
 - The financials are relatively sound, particularly depreciation assumptions.
+- Debt balances (some due to expire next year) appear difficult to refinance - with the bonds now yielding >80%.
 - On a NAV/share basis, CAR Inc appears very favourable compared to Hertz and other car rental companies.
 - Warburg Pincus remain committed investors (NB: have removed both UCAR and CAR Inc from their [website](https://web.archive.org/web/20190819155622/warburgpincus.com/industry/geography/china/))
 - Rumours of a potential takeover are not [incorrect](https://pandaily.com/ctrip-considering-takeover-of-car-a-car-rental-company-owned-by-luckin-chairman/)